-Every week, our teacher sat beside us and reviewed all our ideas so we could discuss with him in one to one.
+Every week, our teacher sat beside us and reviewed all our ideas so we could discuss it with him in one to one.
 These few minutes per week was priceless.
 So we knew how to improve our project for the week after.

-Or starting to sketch and stop the idea research at the first sketch that seams to look good.
-So we get satisfied from it.
-At this point, we rather have an average sketch than taking the risk of getting a better ideas but with a bad sketch… Big mistake.
+Or starting to sketch and stop the idea research at the first sketch that seems to look good.
+So we get satisfied with it.
+At this point, we rather have an average sketch than taking the risk of getting better ideas but with a bad sketch… Big mistake.
 So you will somehow keep drawing always the same things.
-Put yourself a little bit more in danger everyday and you will grow like crazy for your exam and diploma presentation.
+Put yourself a little bit more in danger every day and you will grow like crazy for your exam and diploma presentation.

 Longer you procrastinate, longer you stagnate and see your classmate making progress.
 Higher will be your stress, and you may start feeling guilty.
 Your private school won’t “fire you” as you represent a big potential of revenue.
-So you may pass with an average level.
-But people will rise their expectation much faster than your actual progress.
+So you may pass at an average level.
+But people will rise their expectations much faster than your actual progress.
 Start learning from start means start learning how to fail from start.
-Your teacher will accompany you along the way, direct you and cheer you up when you face difficulties.
+Your teacher will accompany you along the way, direct you, and cheer you up when you face difficulties.
 Don’t try to act cool and hide your mistakes.
 That’s pretty much a superficial reaction that will not serve you at school.

 Have you ever seen someone blaming a baby learning how to walk?
-He walks, fails and try again.
+He walks, fails, and tries again.
 Then one day he will stand up.
 Then he starts learning how to jump and run.
 So please, don’t act dumb.
 Hehe.
-Don’t put your pride at the wrong place.
-Push your own limits and you will get much better long term results!
+Don’t put your pride in the wrong place.

 “If you want something you have never had, you must be willing to do something you have never done. “